charleskoffler/clprolf/README.md

 TO COMPILE

 The simol compiler is the more direct way to use simol.
-But there are solutions to use simol in java.
-First, we have the simol framework for java developers.
+But we have the simol framework for java developers too.
-And the translation by hand of simol into java is very easy to do, in java, and we write the simol code as a comment(except in case we want to the source to be shorter).
-You can compile by hand, in this way, or use

-"simu_comp_worker" => replace with "class"
-"simu_real_world_obj" => replace with "class"
-"real_world_obj" => replace with "class"
-"information" => replace with "class"
+"simu_comp_worker", "simu_real_world_obj", "real_world_obj", "information" => replace with "class"
-"underst" => replace with ""(empty string) "long_action" => replace with ""(empty string) "prevent_missing_collision" => ""(empty)
+"underst", "with_compat", "long_action", "prevent_missing_collision"  => replace with ""(empty string)

-"compat_interf_version" => replace with "interface"
-"compat_interf_capacity" => replace with "interface"
+"compat_interf_version", "compat_interf_capacity" => replace with "interface"
-"with_compat" => replace with ""(empty string)

 "nature" => replace with "extends"
-"contracts" => replace with "implements" simol annotations are ignored
+"contracts" => replace with "implements" simol annotations are ignored(@Human_expert, @Design_role, @Machine_tool, @GUI_role, @LongAction, @Prevent_missing_collision)
 EVERYTHING ELSE IS IDENTICAL TO JAVA

 THE SIMOL COMPILER
 A compiler exists, written with Antlr4 in java, which start from a java 8 grammar(antlr4-grammars).
 The simol compiler parse simol code(.simo source files), and java code included(java 8).
 He stops when a syntax error is met, simol or java.
 It does not, actually, deal with semantic analysis of simol, nor java.
-Semantic analysis of simol is not so important, it's only about: real_world_obj and information, checking is there are no methods. simu_real_world_obj and simu_comp_worker, it have to contain methods. with_compat, check if the type is an interface, and checks about presence of with_compat when needed The compiler generates java code, if all is ok.
+Semantic analysis of simol is not so important.
+The compiler generates java code, if all is ok.
 Then you have to use javac on the generated java code, in order to obtain executables with bytecode.